Robin Morrissey

-Robin Morrissey is (born 21 June 1989) a British screen and theatre actor.
+Robin Morrissey (born 21 June 1989) is a British screen and theatre actor.
 He is known for his roles in the films Cloud Atlas (2012), and Mindhorn (2016).
 As well as this, he portrayed Will Hurran in the BBC soap opera Doctors.

 Early life and education

 Morrissey attended Merchant Taylors' Boys' School, Crosby.
 In 2011 Morrissey graduated with an acting BA degree from the Royal Academy of Dramatic Art.
 His uncle is David Morrissey, an English actor and filmmaker.